 We will not be restricting ourselves to Tuscany and the Medici, however: other highlights of the tour will include a boat journey from Venice to Padua, and playing in a viol consort with Lucrezia Borgia...

 Each day of the course will be divided between sectional rehearsals and ensembles, both large and small, directed by our specialist tutors.
-The after-dinner sessions might include informal performances of works covered in the day, as well as exploring early dance and working on large-scale pieces in which all the course members will take part.
+The after-dinner sessions might include informal performances of works covered in the day, as well as exploring early dance and working on large-scale pieces in which all course members will take part.

 The tutors will offer coaching and workshops on all aspects of renaissance ensemble performance.
 Music will be provided, but you are also invited to bring your own sets of parts and scores if you wish.
-Please indicate on the application form if there are particular pieces you wish to study.

 Course fees are detailed on the application form.